 My story really begins where you find me today, typing up my Cauda Equina Syndrome journey to put on the site, hoping that it will become a small part in what the CESA manages to achieve in raising awareness of the condition, helping stop the unnecessary suffering of even more people and providing support in every way to those people who have Cauda Equina Syndrome.

 In September 2010 I herniated my L5 – S1 disc whilst I turned in my sleep.
-I had grumbling back pain before, that had increased in the previous couple of months to the point where I wasn't really getting any proper sleep at night because of the back pain and sciatica.
+I had grumbling back pain before, which increased over a couple of months to the point where I wasn't really getting any proper sleep at night due to the back pain and sciatica.
 The pain took my breath away and I knew, as the pins and needles spread and the numbness crept in, that something terrible was happening to my body....

 At the time I was a single parent mum, self employed, running my own business, providing for my kids myself, I was quite proud of what I had achieved .
 I owned my own home, brand new company van, we enjoyed our holidays, and were happily living our lives.

 I left home when I was seventeen and had always been fiercely independent and looked after myself.
 I had survived some poor decisions and bad relationships but I had come through it strong and determined.
 I worked hard and played just as hard!
 I loved my social life and my friends.